 The Governor's Interagency Council on Homelessness, created by Executive Order in December 2004, brings together a number of state agencies including THDA, the Departments of Human Services, Health, Mental Health, and other state agencies dealing with children, corrections, education, persons with disabilities, mental health, veterans affairs, to "develop a long term plan to effectively address the homelessness challenge in Tennessee."
-The first report to the Governor will be made by the end of May 2005.

 The Tennessee Reentry Collaborative (TREC) was created in the fall of 2004 to provide a continuum of services for all offenders reentering society.
-Lead by the Tennessee Department of Corrections and the Tennessee Board of Probation and Parole, the collaborative includes state agencies involved in housing, mental health, human services, veterans affairs, education, finance, workforce development, safety.
+Led by the Tennessee Department of Correction and the Tennessee Board of Probation and Parole, the collaborative includes state agencies involved in housing, mental health, human services, veterans affairs, education, finance, workforce development, safety.
 Three non-profit, community based organizations are also involved.
 The collaborative intends to enhance public safety through improving the successful transition of offenders from prison to community and family through a collaborative effort of state agencies, community resources and the offender.